frchaulia/frchaulia/README.md

 ###

-<h6 align="center"> Developer enthusiastic about about web and app innovation, design, and data.
+<h6 align="center"> Developer enthusiastic about web and app dev, design, and data.
 Constantly learning and eager to collaborate on projects that make a difference. </br> Let's connect and make something great together! 🚀🔍</h6>

 ###